JAlcocerT/JAlcocerT/content/blog/dev-web-keystaticcms.md

 title: "Having a look to KeyStatic CMS"
 date: 2025-03-22T20:20:21+01:00
 draft: false
-tags: ["dev"]
+tags: ["Dev","Web"]
 description: 'KeyStatic.
 Creating a website for a moto blogger.
-Now with a cool user interface.'
+Now with a cool CMS powered user interface.'
 url: 'understanding-keystatic-cms'
 ---